Click on the options below to access clear and concise factsheets on business and personal issues.

 Property Investment - Tax Aspects

-Investment in property has been and continues to be a popular form of investment by many people.
+Investment in property has been and continues to be a popular form of investment for many people.
 It is seen as a route by which:

 Who or what should purchase the property?